PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 1. Cyclistic recorded 3,818,004 rides in all, of which Subscriber rides constitutes a large fraction of 77% (2,937,367 rides), and that of Customers being 23% (880,637 rides).
 2. Comparing the data of the usertypes to the days in the week, the graph show that Subscriber group usage peaks during the working/Business days (Monday, Tuesday, Wednesday, Thursday and Friday) and dips during the weekend(Saturday and Sunday).
 On the contrary, the Customer group statistics shows a peak on weekends and dips during Working days.
 3. Again comparing the various usertypes data to the hours in a day, the subscriber Chart shows two peaks.
 First, around start of business hours and second peak is seen around close of business hours.
 Again, there is a slight peak during lunch hours.
 Whiles Customer chart shows a peak value around close of business hours.
 Coupling this with the insight from the comparison on days of the week, activities around the hours of the day of a Subscriber can be likened to that of a Working Class individual.
+4. The graph for rides per the months shows that rides in summer are the highest whiles winter rides are relatively low. this trend is the same for all user types.
+This coulb be attributed to the holiday season.
+As observed from the trend of ride numbers by the hour of the day, majority of rides which belongs to the subscriber user type group have a trend that suggest its users being working class individuals.
+Should the working class mass go on holidays, this will cause the numbers to drop for those days.

+# The Way Foreward